crodier/software-blog/threadDumps.md

 made, one CPU on one server would go in a tight loop to 100%.
-With a server farm of for example one hundred machines and 64 cores per machine, it would take 6400 requests before the entire authroziation cluster was at 100% CPU, a brownout.
+With a server farm of for example one hundred machines and 64 cores per machine, it would take 6400 requests before the entire authorization cluster was at 100% CPU, a brownout.
 This would take some time to occur, as not every request had this unhandled exception, but over a period of tens of